tailhook/mglawica/TUTORIAL.rst

 ========

-In this tutorial we will create a "Hello world" web application in python and deploy it in verwalter cluster.
+In this tutorial we will create a "Hello world" web application in python and deploy it in mglawica cluster.

 Prerequisites: